 - Child trafficking is a global problem.
-It is often hidden and hard to quantify, but some estimates have as many as 1.2 million children being trafficked every year. - Child prostitution exists in most countries.
+It is often hidden and hard to quantify, but some estimates have as many as 1.2 million children being trafficked every year. - More than 20 per cent of victims of all trafficking, both within countries and across borders are children. - Child prostitution exists in most countries.
 2 million children worldwide are believed to exploited through prostitution and pornography. - HIV/AIDS has increased demand for ever younger child prostitutes, in the mistaken belief that they present a much lower risk of infection.